History

 Course of Study

-The learning and assessment are based around the key historical ideas of significance, perspectives, and cause, effect, Mana, Turangawaewae and Whakapapa for the the New Zealand context,
+The learning and assessment are based around the key historical ideas of significance, perspectives, and cause, effect, Mana, Turangawaewae and Whakapapa for the New Zealand context,

 Assessment